Welcome to Stockholm Class!

 Animals including humans

-- identify that humans and some other animals have skeletons and muscles for support, protection, and movement.
+- Identify that humans and some other animals have skeletons and muscles for support, protection, and movement.

 - Identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food – they get nutrition from what they eat.